Uropi: "Hybrid" roots

 When there is no common Indo-European root or when there are several roots to express the same reality in various languages, Uropi may use "hybrid" words, crossing two different roots taken from different languages so as to create the most easily recognizable term for speakers of the greatest number of Indo-European languages.
-Thus, in liamo, to love, the li- comes from Germanic and Slavic languages (cf German lieben and Russian liubit), and the -am, from Latin languages (amo, amare, amar); or in mand, hand, the ma- comes from Latin languages and the -and, from Germanic languages (cf Latin manus and German hand) This process is not so artificial as it seems at first sight: It has been observed in natural languages, for example, the French haut (high) comes from the crossing between old Fr. aut (from Latin altus) and Frankish hōh.
-Likewise, the English island comes from the crossing of Old English īeġland (from Proto-Germanic *awjōlandą) and Old French isle (from Latin insula).
-It has also been deliberately used in languages like English to form new words: "portmanteau-words", for instance, the famous London "smog" comes from the crossing of '"smoke" and "fog".
-Let us also mention the words franglais (Fr = français + anglais), denglisch (Ger. = Deutsch + Englisch), spanglish (US = Spanish + English).
+Thus, in liamo "to love", the li- comes from Germanic and Slavic languages (cf. German lieben and Russian любить), and the -am, from Romance languages (amar, amare, amo); or in mand "hand", the ma- comes from Romance languages and the -and, from Germanic languages (cf. Latin manus and German Hand, respectively).
+This process is not so artificial as it seems at first sight: it has been observed in natural languages, for example, the French haut "high" comes from the crossing between old French aut (from Latin altus) and Frankish hōh.
+Likewise, the English island comes from the crossing of Old English īeġland (from Proto-Germanic awjōlandą) and Old French isle (from Latin insula).
+It has also been deliberately used in languages like English to form new words, called portmanteaus, for instance, the word "smog" comes from the crossing of "smoke" and "fog".
+Others include franglais (from français + anglais), denglisch (from Deutsch + Englisch), and spanglish (from Spanish + English).
 These "hybrid" words only account for 3% of Uropi vocabulary.

 International words

-Uropi also uses many words which are already "international", like taksì, skol (school), bus, art, matc (match), polìz (police), simfonij (symphony), and tabàk (tobacco).
+Uropi also uses many words which are already "international", like taksì, skol "school", bus, art, matc "match", polìz "police", simfonij "symphony", and tabàk "tobacco".

 Compounds

-As many other conlangs, Uropi uses many compounds, either combining two roots, or using prefixes and suffixes.

-Among the former, there are the following examples: lucitòr, "lighthouse", from luc, "light" and tor, "tower"; or, with sopo, "to sleep", sopisàk, "sleeping-bag", or sopivagòn, "sleeper" (train).
+Like many other conlangs, Uropi uses many compounds, either combining two roots, or using prefixes and suffixes.
+Among the former, there are the following examples: lucitòr "lighthouse" from luc "light" and tor "tower"; or, from sopo "to sleep", sopisàk "sleeping-bag" and sopivagòn, "sleeper (train)".

-There are also numerous examples of compounds built with prefixes or suffixes: for example with davo, "to give", disdavo, "to distribute", can be formed; with tel, "goal, purpose", atelo, "end up in, come to", can be formed; with breko, "to break", and us, "out", usbreko, "to break out", can be formed; with apel, "apple", aplar, "apple tree", and aplaria, "apple orchard", can be formed.
+There are also numerous examples of compounds built with prefixes or suffixes: for example with davo "to give", disdavo "to distribute" can be formed; with tel "goal, purpose", atelo "end up in, come to", can be formed; with breko "to break" and us "out", usbreko "to break out", can be formed; with apel "apple", aplar "apple tree" and aplaria "apple orchard", can be formed.

 In most cases, those compounds reveal the roots and thus the meaning of the compound.
 However, some of those compounds, even if they follow the etymology of equivalent words in living European languages, have a more obscure, rather metaphorical meaning.
 Thus, ruspeko, literally "to look back", means "to respect"; or incepo, literally "to seize, to grasp inside", means "to understand" (reminiscent of "to grasp (a concept)").